aghoshpro/OntoRaster/README.md

 ```

 ### 3.2 Setup Docker
-Go to https://docs.docker.com/desktop/ and install docker on your favourite os.
+Go to https://docs.docker.com/desktop/ and install docker on your favourite OS.

 ### 3.3 Run the demo
 * Go to the `OntoRaster` repository